Exercises A

 Implement a function ols_function(X, y) that computes the least squares estimate using the recursive least squares algorithm, described in this slide.

-A detailed description of this procedure is also described in Algorithm 2.2 of Azzalini & Scarpa, 2011
+A detailed description is also provided in Algorithm 2.2 of Azzalini & Scarpa, 2011

 Implement a function called logistic_mle(X, y) which computes the maximum likelihood estimate for a logistic regression model using the iteratively re-weighted least squares, as described here.

-Verify that the output of logistic_mle and the built-in glm function coincide, using the hearth dataset.
+Verify that the output of logistic_mle and the built-in glm function coincide, using the heart dataset.